hangga/delvelin/README.md

 ## **Contributing**
 Contributions are welcome!
 Feel free to submit issues or pull requests for new features or improvements.

+This project is still a work in progress, and your contributions are highly valuable in helping us improve and refine it.

+If you find this project useful and would like to support its development, we would greatly appreciate your donations.
+Your generosity will go a long way in ensuring the growth and sustainability of this initiative.

+Thank you for your support!

 ---

 ### **Connect**